 The Belgian women's choir Scala and Kolacny Brothers is a perfect example of a group who renders well-known, sonic-infused songs into ethereal yet powerful compositions.

-The fun thing when choosing this route is knowing your wedding guests will hear the music and think, "That is so pretty… and sounds awful familiar."
+The fun thing when choosing this route is knowing your wedding guests will hear the music and think, "That's so pretty… and sounds awful familiar."

 8. Smashing cake in your spouse's face